evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 The Volkswagen ID.
 Buzz GTX LWB is available in a total of 12 paint colors, including solid, metallic, and pearlescent options.

-You can select from multiple wheel options in different sizes on the Volkswagen ID.
-Buzz GTX LWB, allowing you to customize your vehicle to suit your style and driving preferences.
+The Volkswagen ID.
+Buzz GTX LWB offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims front and 255/50 tires on 19" rims rear
 - 235/50 tires on 20" rims front and 265/45 tires on 20" rims rear
 - 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has two [regular doors](../../../../technology/doors/) in the first row, [sliding doors](../../../../technology/doors/) in the second row and a tailgate.
 Powered doors are a standard function for the side doors.